 I pray that death may strike me In the middle of a large meal I wish to be buried under the tablecloth Between four large dishes And I desire that this short inscription Should be engraved on my tombstone: "Here lies the first poet Ever to die of indigestion"

 I am a long time resident of Tokyo.
 My interests are diverse - but mainly revolve around people and food.
-I run a medium-sized ($350MM) network marketing company in Tokyo.
+I run a small marketing company in Tokyo, while slowly branching out into consulting on growth strategies.

-Posts represent my personal views with no inducements or payment from any source.
+Posts represent my personal views with no bribes, inducements or payment from any source.